-Elotuzumab is an immunostimulatory antibody (a protein that is produced by the immune system to help stop intruders from harming the body) that specifically targets the SLAMF7 protein (also known as CS1).
-This protein is expressed on the surface of myeloma cells and natural killer cells.
+Elotuzumab is a monoclonal antibody (a laboratory engineered antibody that mimics human antibodies) that specifically targets the SLAMF7 protein (also known as CS1) which is expressed on the surface of myeloma cells and natural killer cells (NK cells) of the immune system.
 Elotuzumab has a dual mechanism of action.
 By binding to the SLAMF7 protein on natural killer cells, this drug activates the immune system.
 It also targets SLAMF7 on myeloma cells, which tags them for recognition by natural killer cells.
-When a natural killer cell activated by elotuzamab recognises a myeloma cell tagged by this drug, cell death occurs.
+When a natural killer cell of the immune system is activated by elotuzamab, the natural killer cell then recognises the already tagged myeloma cell and induces cell death.

 What are the benefits of elotuzumab?

-A clinical trial, involving 646 patients, studied the combination of elotuzumab, lenalidomide, and low-dose dexamethasone as compared to lenalidomide and dexamethasone alone in patients who had received one to three prior therapies and had progressed following their most recent therapy.
-Patients who took a combination of treatment (elotuzumab, lenalidomide, and low-dose dexamethasone) had a 30% reduction of risk of disease progression or death compared to patients who took only lenalidomide and dexamethasone.
+A clinical trial, involving 646 patients, evaluated the combination of elotuzumab, lenalidomide, and low-dose dexamethasone as compared to lenalidomide and dexamethasone alone in patients who had received one to three prior therapies and had progressed following their most recent therapy.
+Patients who took this new combination (elotuzumab, lenalidomide, and low-dose dexamethasone) had a 30% reduction of risk of disease progression or death compared to patients who took only lenalidomide and dexamethasone.
 Patients receiving a combination treatment lived without their disease worsening for an average of 4.5 months longer than patients taking lenalidomide and dexamethasone alone (19.4 months vs. 14.9 months).
 These observed benefits were maintained over time.
-In addition, a higher percentage of patients taking a combination treatment achieved a partial response or better as compared to those taking lenalidomide and dexamethasone alone (overall response rate of 79% vs. 66%).
+In addition, a higher percentage of patients taking this combination treatment achieved a partial or complete response as compared to those taking lenalidomide and dexamethasone alone (overall response rate of 79% vs. 66%).

 How and when is elotuzumab given?

-Elotuzumab is given as an intravenous (IV) infusion into a vein.
+Elotuzumab is available as a powder to be made up into a solution.
+It is given as an intravenous (IV) infusion (drip) into a vein.
 The dose is 10 mg/kg of body weight.
+Treatment takes place in 28-day cycles.
 It is given along with oral lenalidomide and dexamethasone once a week for the first two cycles and every two weeks after that time.
-Elotuzumab is given until the disease progresses or there is unacceptable toxicity.
+Elotuzumab is given until the disease progresses or if there is unacceptable toxicity.

 Patients are required to take the following oral medications to reduce the risk of infusion reaction before receiving elotuzumab: